-IPV6-TC by vendor RFC
+IPV6-TC device MIB details by RFC

 IPV6-TC file content